check-spelling-sandbox/wpt/common/dispatcher/README.md

   remote context.
 Arguments are passed as JSON.
 - If the return value of `fn` when executed in the remote context is a promise, the promise returned by `execute_script` resolves to the resolved value of that promise.
-Otherwise the `execute_script` promise resolves to the return value of `fn`.
+Otherwise, the `execute_script` promise resolves to the return value of `fn`.

 Note that `fn` is evaluated on the remote context (`executor.html` in the